BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **GOLLUM 35 POINTS**

-**HOBBIT, INFANTRY, HERO â€” INDEPENDENT HERO**
+**HOBBIT, INFANTRY, HERO — INDEPENDENT HERO**

 *Within the depths of The Misty Mountains dwells the pallid, gangrel creature, Gollum.
 In his possession lies the One Ring, a trinket of immeasurable power.
 This has tortured and warped Gollum's soul, bringing him an unnaturally long life and twisting him beyond all recognition.
 Yet his need for the Ring has become so great that he cannot bear to be parted from it.
-And so, in the gloom of his cave, Gollum dwells â€” quite content to spend the rest of his days in seclusion.*
+And so, in the gloom of his cave, Gollum dwells — quite content to spend the rest of his days in seclusion.*

 Mv F S D A W C